|

 initial location within the cache line.
 This computation assumes

 that PREFETCH_BLOCK is a power of two.
+Do not reduce prefetch_before if we meet beyond cache size.

 Try also the following iteration.